-- 4. The designation of Parkland may also protect those lands that are noted as environmentally sensitive in the Plan Area.-Although park land is supported for the protection of environmentally sensitive features, protection of these features should be in addition to the minimum 5% park land dedication in the Local Government Act. - 4-5.
+- 4. Although park land is supported for the protection of environmentally sensitive features, protection of these features should be in addition to the minimum 5% park land dedication in the Local Government Act. - 5.
 Parkland proposals should provide a benefit to the community and lands with no benefit to the community should not be accepted. - 6.
 It is strongly preferred that land being considered for parkland be maintained in its original state and should not be cleared.
-Cleared and disturbed lands should only be accepted where the proposed parkland is to be used for recreational uses which requires cleared lands. - 5-7.
+Cleared and disturbed lands should only be accepted where the proposed parkland is to be used for recreational uses which requires cleared lands. - 7.
 Pursuant to the Local Government Act, at the time of subdivision the Regional District shall determine whether the owner of land being subdivided shall: - a. provide without compensation, useable park land equivalent to 5% of the parcel size and in a location acceptable to the Regional District Board, or - b. pay to the Regional District an amount that equals the market value of the land that may be required for park purposes, or - c. provide a combination of land and cash to the satisfaction of the Regional District Board. - 8.
-In areas where parkland is desired, developers are encouraged to dedicate greater than 5% parkland. - 6-9.
+In areas where parkland is desired, developers are encouraged to dedicate greater than 5% parkland. - 9.
 Known priorities and criteria for park acquisition must be considered and given priority at the time of park dedication such as those indicated in this Plan or by any other Plan of the Regional District such as the Community Parks and Trails Strategy, the Regional Parks and Trails Plan, or Active Transportation Plan.
-At the time of adoption of this Official Community Plan, kKey priorities for parkland acquisition and development in the Plan Area include: - a.
+Key priorities for parkland acquisition and development in the Plan Area include: - a.
 "Olympic Torch Relay Trail" that would connect the Lighthouse Country Regional Trail through Bowser Village Centre; - b.
 Historic Horne Lake Trail; - c.
 Trails in Oakdowne Park through License of Occupation with the Province; - d.
 Connection between the Bowser Elementary at the end of Faye Road and the Thompson Clark Ocean Trail Community Trail via unconstructed Jackrabbit Road; - e.
-Those identified in Section 2.1 Sensitive Ecosystems Policy 78 of this Plan; and - f.
+Those identified in Section 2.1 Sensitive Ecosystems Policy 7 of this Plan; and - f.
 Those identified in Goal 4.1 of Schedule B, the Bowser Village Centre Plan. - 10.
 The Regional District shall evaluate the suitability of parkland proposals and may also consider parks and publicly accessible open space provision through means other than subdivision approval in accordance with Policy 11 of this Section. - 11.
 The Regional District may consider accepting parkland at the time of subdivision or rezoning on any land within the Plan Area where there is an opportunity for park dedication to meet one or more of the following preferred park criteria: - a.
 The land improves access to water including the ocean, a lake and any other watercourse. - b.
 The land is identified for parkland, trail, or conservation area by this Plan or any other RDN parks and trails plan.